airbytehq/airbyte-platform/README.md

 ## Quick start

 ⚠️ This Quickstart method is still under active development.
-If you would like to use the previous Docker Compose method, please refer to the [Docker Compose](https://docs.airbyte.com/deploying-airbyte/docker-compose) documentation.
-Additionally the `abctl` installation method currently does not support .env file configurations. ⚠️
+This tool is intended to get Airbyte running as quickly as possible with no additional configuration necessary.
+Additional configuration options may be added in the future, however, if you need additional configuration options now, use the docker compose solution by following the instructions for the `run_ab_platform.sh` script [here](/deploying-airbyte/docker-compose).
+⚠️

 ### Run Airbyte locally